-WP5 is an optional work package and the OWA TWG-E will decide after WP4 whether or not to proceed with WP5.
-Within bid submissions, WP5 should be detailed like any of the other work packages with approach to work, specified staff, total hours, budget etc. provided.
+WP4 is an optional work package and the OWA TWG-E will decide after WP3 whether or not to proceed with WP6.
+Within bid submissions, WP4 should be detailed like any of the other work packages with approach to work, specified staff, total hours, budget etc. provided.
+The contractor should include the cost of this work package as part of the agreed maximum budget as detailed in 6.1.